 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These are products from referral partners†.
 These costs are based on the Energex network in Brisbane but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

-Solar Feed-In Tariff Rates in QLD
+Best Solar Feed-In Tariffs in QLD

 In the table below, you’ll find a list of minimum and maximum solar feed-in tariffs available from retailers.
 Some of these companies do not operate in all areas of QLD, while some FiTs may only be available when certain conditions are satisfied.
 Please check each provider’s website for further details.

 ← Mobile/tablet users, scroll sideways to view full table →

 |Electricity in a Box||TBC||TBC|